Birthday: April 14, 1932 (Aries)

 Over the next couple of years, she released several hit tracks and albums, including ‘Don’t Come Home A-Drinkin (With Lovin' on Your Mind),’ ‘Fist City,’ ‘What Kind of a Girl (Do You Think I Am),’ ‘Your Squaw Is on the Warpath,’ and ‘Woman of the World (Leave My World Alone).’

 In 1971, she collaborated with Conway Twitty to release several successful singles.
-They went on to become one of the most successful duos of country history; they received the ‘Vocal Duo of the Year’ award four times in a row.
+They went on to become one of the most successful duos in country history; they received the ‘Vocal Duo of the Year’ award four times in a row.

 In 1973, she came up with her most controversial hit ‘Rated X.’ Despite being controversial, the song peaked at number one position on the ‘Billboard Country Chart.’
 She followed it up with the album ‘Love is the Foundation,’ which had singles like ‘Love Is The Foundation’ and ‘Hey Loretta.’

 In 1976, she came up with her debut book, an autobiography titled ‘Coal Miner's Daughter.’
 The book found a place in the ‘New York Times’ bestseller list.
-Such was the success of the book that it was adapted into an ‘Academy Award’-winning film of the same name.
+Such was the success of the book that it was adapted into an Academy Award-winning film of the same name.

 The following year, along with Twitty, she came up with an album titled ‘Dynamic Duo.’
-They followed it up with five number one singles and seven top 10 hits.
+They followed it up with five number-one singles and seven top-10 hits.
 The same year, she also released a tribute album titled ‘I Remember Patsy’ to honor her friend and country pop singer.

 Her success streak continued well into the 1980s as she released several hits, such as ‘Pregnant Again,’ ‘Naked in the Rain,’ ‘Somebody Led Me Away,’ and so on.
 Subsequently, she released two studio albums, ‘Loretta’ and ‘Lookin’ Good.’